Here is a closer look at the eponymous (mostly honorific) names for the most familiar species in North America.

 CLICK TO ENLARGE

 The dominance of western species among honorific names with morally objectionable pasts is no accident.
+In wars of conquest against Mexico and Indigenous peoples, the US army sought solider-scientists who could help map new lands.
+In the process, they renamed land and wildlife as if it was discovered for the first time.
 Many of the ornithologists working in the West were attached to US military expeditions or other surveys of colonization, such as railroad surveys or the border survey after the Mexican-American War.
 They often served as doctors while doing naturalist work on the side.
 Many were likely looking for a vehicle to get into the field.

 White supremacy permeated the sciences.
 Crania Americana was published between 1839 and 1849 by Samuel Morton, a colleague of several of the naturalists.
-Townsend collected skulls for him.
+In addition to the Kern brothers mentioned above, Townsend collected skulls for him.
 During the same era, to support the Indian Removal Act and other similar policies, the Mound Builder Myth, asserting that Native Americans were not actually native, but that North America was originally populated by Europeans, was widely taught in grade schools across the land.
 The land was originally European, so the story went.
 This theory was eventually laid to rest thanks to the efforts of John Wesley Powell, but only after most Natives were detained in concentration camps.

 In short, the scientific fields were permeated with white supremacy and a sense of white ownership.
 Ornithological research found itself interlocked with US military endeavors and, on the Western frontier, far from Eastern progressive voices advocating abolition and respect for slaves and Natives.
 In this climate, honorific naming eventually ran amok, often foundering on the rocky shores of slavery and ethnic cleansing, aka manifest destiny.